AbM7797/prisma-query-parser/README.md

 ## Contributing

 We welcome contributions to the Prisma Query Parser library.
 If you'd like to contribute, please fork the repository and submit a pull request with your changes.

-## License

-Prisma Query Parser is licensed under the MIT License.